 Market Penetration.
 Harley-Davidson’s primary intensive growth strategy is market penetration.
 The company grows by using this intensive strategy in reaching more customers in its current markets, such as the United States.
 For example, Harley-Davidson promotes and sells more products to new customers in America.
 This intensive strategy is the main approach that leads to the company’s continued growth.
 A strategic objective linked to market penetration is to increase Harley-Davidson’s sales network.
 Also, differentiation is a generic competitive strategy that empowers the chopper manufacturer to penetrate current markets.
 The strengths discussed in the SWOT analysis of Harley-Davidson provide competitive advantages for successful market penetration.

 Product Development.
 Product development used to be Harley-Davidson’s primary intensive strategy for business growth.
-Product innovation is the key point in this intensive strategy.
+Based on Igor Ansoff’s matrix, product innovation is the key point in this intensive growth strategy.
 For example, the company’s customization for the chopper motorcycle style attracts and retains customers.
 However, now that other motorcycle manufacturers have developed similar styles, Harley-Davidson now uses product development as an intensive growth strategy secondary to market penetration.
 A strategic objective linked to the product development intensive growth strategy is to increase research and development (R&D) investment that leads to highly competitive unique motorcycles.
 This intensive growth strategy supports Harley-Davidson’s mission statement and vision statement through value-added activities and expansion of the product mix.
-In relation, product development aligns with the differentiation generic competitive strategy.
+Also, product development aligns with the generic competitive strategy of differentiation for the company’s motorcycles.

 Market Development.
 Harley-Davidson applies market development as a supporting intensive growth strategy.
 The company grows by applying this intensive strategy in entering new markets.
 For example, Harley-Davidson can establish new operations in more countries.
 At present, however, this intensive strategy has only a supporting role because the company limits its global expansion.
 A strategic objective based on this intensive growth strategy is to increase Harley-Davidson’s supplier network to support global expansion and growth.
 The company can use this intensive growth strategy to support the focus generic strategy for competitive advantage.